 The Plymouth Brethren are a non-denominational Bible-based group that began in England in the 1830's.
 In the beginning, they did not have paid clergy.
 They believed all denominational churches had fallen away from the New Testament ideal and become compromised and worldly.

-The original Plymouth Brethren have since split into many factions.
-Many of them have become more like evangelical churches, but some still adhere to original Brethren distinctives.
-The Geftakys Assemblies most resemble the branch known as the Exclusive Brethren.
+The Brethren have since split into many factions over the years.
+Many of them have become more like evangelical churches, but some still adhere to the original Brethren distinctives.
+The Geftakys Assemblies adhered to the teaching and practice of the early Brethren, and were perhaps most similar to "exclusive Brethren" gatherings, but there was never any connection or communication with any Brethren assemblies.

 George's Problems With the Plymouth Brethren